rajeevkarthika/CPIA/README.md

 - Trends in CPIA scores from 2005 to 2023.

-- Application of K-Means Cluster Analysis to identify countries with similar CPIA cluster ratings.
+- Application of K-Means cluster analysis to identify countries with similar CPIA cluster ratings.

 ### Project Structure